Manoao

 Manoao colensoi is a slow-growing evergreen tree up to 15 m in height, in shady, wet areas of New Zealand.
 It is a source of fine, straight and durable timber.

 Distribution

-M. colensoi can be found in the North Island from Te Paki southwards to Mt Ruapehu.
+M. colensoi can be found in the North Island from Te Paki southwards to Mount Ruapehu.
 However it is common only in the central North Island.
 It is also found in the western South Island.